 What if I don’t qualify or need more assistance?

 We have a list of alternative resources that might be helpful.

 How much does this cost?

-Our services are no cost and you may not give money to volunteers as a form of payment, gift or reward.
+Our services are provided no cost to the clients and clients may not give money to volunteers as a form of payment, gift or reward.